ArianeBeaudin/arianebeaudin.github.io/about.md

 Hello, my name is Ariane Beaudin and I am a non-binary artist, intellectual and activist.
 My pronouns are they/she.

-I like to investigate the many ways we can disrupt status quo, namely through the lens of queerness, science-fiction, spirituality and education.
+I like to investigate the many ways we can disrupt status quo, namely through the lens of queerness, decolonization, science-fiction, spirituality and education.

 You can go on my [/now page](http://ravirer.com/now) to know what I'm currently doing.